-We are raising money to fight for the rights of EU nationals in the UK
+Fighting Fund to protect the rights of EU nationals

 Update on Article 50 intervention